Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 From time to time one comes across a cantata that is dominated by the intensity, quality or sheer originality of just one of its movements.
 The opening aria of C 168 (chapter 2) is one such example.
 Another aria, also for bass, stands out alone from C 13.
-The rest of the work is lacking neither in invention nor musical interest but it is the portrayal of the combination of sorrow, pitiful tribulation and yet hope, which ensures that this great aria remains in the memory.
+The rest of the work is lacking neither in invention nor musical interest but it is the portrayal of the combination of sorrow, pitiful tribulation and yet hope, which ensures that this last aria remains in the memory.

 The other extant cantatas written for this day are C 155 from the first cycle (although composed some years earlier; see vol 1, chapter 37) and C 3 from the second (vol 2, chapter 35).
 The first of these begins with a heartrending soprano recitative espousing the never-ending misery of separation from the Saviour.
 It contains a duet which has one of the most captivating bassoon solos in the canon and it culminates in a joyously dancelike soprano aria dispelling all previous doubts.
-A sense of a fully completed emotional journey is thus graphically portrayed.
+A sense of an individual’s fully completed emotional journey is thus graphically portrayed.

 C 3 follows a similar theme but is generally more quietly contemplative, especially in the opening fantasia and the soprano and alto duet.
 C 13 also deals with these issues but, as we shall see, does so rather more overtly.
 It uses the chorus only for the closing chorale and employs a restrained and delicate instrumentation, two recorders and oboe da caccia supporting the strings and continuo.